cTrojan1/IT-359-Project/README.md

 ## Full Project Idea
 Our team is going to create a keylogging software that will allow us to read user inputs on a specefied machine.
 This application will allow us to read information from a machine remotely and access the data associated with the user inputs.
+For this project, we will be focusing on the educational aspect of key logging software, detection, and countermeasures to combat key loggers.
 # Key components
 - TXT file to store key strokes
 - Exportable code to a USB drive for portability